Some Washington state providers to get ‘double delivery’ of COVID-19 vaccine after last week’s storm delays

 Vaccine providers across King County were slated to receive about 160,000 doses of vaccine this week, according to Gabriel Spitzer, a spokesperson for Public Health -Seattle & King County.
 That figure is roughly double what would have been expected for this week’s allocation had delays not postponed shipments intended for last week.

-Public Health – Seattle & King County is operating two mass vaccination sites, one in Kent and one in Auburn.
+Public Health is operating two mass-vaccination sites, one in Kent and one in Auburn.
 Spitzer said those sites have the capacity to vaccinate this week’s appointments in addition to those rescheduled from last week.

 Many vaccine providers across the state are focused on providing second doses this week.
 The U.S. Centers for Disease Control and Prevention has said people should try to get their second dose as close to the recommended interval as possible, but that a six-week interval is acceptable for both the Pfizer and Moderna vaccines.